-Management analyses our business in five reportable segments: Critical Power Services, Electric Vehicles, Sustainable Energy Solutions, Solar Development, and Corporate Office.
+Management analyzes our business in five reportable segments: Critical Power Services, Electric Vehicles, Sustainable Energy Solutions, Solar Development, and Corporate Office.

-During the year ended June 30, 2021, the Group generated statutory revenue of \$40.4 million, gross profit of \$6.3 million, operating loss of \$4.8 million and a net loss of \$8.0 million.
-For the year ended June 30, 2020, the Group generated revenue of \$48.0 million, gross profit of \$7.1 million, operating profit of \$2.2 million, and a net loss of \$5.1 million.
+During the year ended June 30, 2022, the Group (including discontinued operations) generated total revenue of \$37.6 million, gross profit of \$1.6 million, operating loss of \$14.6 million and a net loss of \$21.6 million.
+Of these amounts, continuing operations of the Group generated revenue of \$22.4 million, gross profit of \$0.3 million, operating loss of \$14.0 million and a net loss of \$20.9 million.
+For the year ended June 30, 2021, the Group (including discontinued operations) generated total revenue of \$40.4 million, gross profit of \$6.3 million, operating loss of \$4.8 million, and a net loss of \$8.0 million.
+For the year ended June 30, 2021, the Group generated continuing revenue of \$24.0 million, gross profit of \$4.4 million, operating loss of \$5.0 million, and a net loss of \$8.0 million.

-Adjusted EBITDA for the year ended June 30, 2021 was a loss of \$1.4 million, compared to a profit of \$3.9 million for the previous year.
+Adjusted EBITDA (including discontinued operations) for the year ended June 30, 2022 was a loss of \$10.4 million, compared to a loss of \$1.4 million for the previous year.
+Adjusted EBITDA for continuing operations was a loss of \$10.5 million, compared to a loss of \$2.5 million for the previous year.
 Adjusted EBITDA is a non-IFRS financial measure.
 We define Adjusted EBITDA as earnings before interest, taxes, depreciation and amortization, impairment of assets, impairment of goodwill, other finance income and expenses, one-off non-recurring costs including restructuring expenses and non-cash equity remuneration.